evant/android-apngrs/README.md

 - All animations are currently rendered as looping infinitely instead of respecting the num_plays value.
-- All pixel data for all frames is loaded into memory, no scaling is done on this buffer.
-This library was designed with a focus on small images so this is fine but may be worth optimizing in the future for better memory usage on large images.
 - Image data is loaded first into a byte array in memory before decoding, could do some sort of streaming support here if I could figure out the jni bits for that.
 - image-rs actually supports a wide range of image formats but only APNGs are currently supported.